quynhnle135/my-website/docs/tech-blogs/notes/post_22.md

     * Allowing you to say to to tasks you don't like or don't want to work on.

 ---

+## Key notes and takeways
+- Be prepared for any thing and any situation:
+    * Prepare yourself to help your manager to help you: Identify your strengths, weaknesses, and challenges you may be facing at the moment; self-reflect on your progress.
+    * Prepare agenda for every one-on-one: It's idea to have an outline what an idea one-on-one looks like for you by preparing all the questions you want to ask your manager, things you've been working on, achieved, or found challenging.
+By this, you will make the every one-on-one fruitful and time saving for both of you and your manager.
+    * Prepare when things go wrong
+- Make sure all the deadlines are met and your tasks are done based on your manager's <i>definition of done</i>
+- Appreciate your manager, make sure you communicate well and clearly with you manager: Inform if you've accomplished something, acknowledge them if you're facing any blocker, reach out and offer help if possible

+---

 You can read the full article [here](https://basmataha199.substack.com/p/give-your-manager-reasons-to-advocate?utm_source=%2Fbrowse%2Ftechnology&utm_medium=reader2&ref=dailydev)